kngetich45/Vehicle-Booking-System/README.md

 # Vehicle-Booking-System

-The Online Booking System is a complete car rental website designed for car rental business in Embu County.
-Clients can visit your website on their desktop or mobile devices and reserve the vehicle of their choice.
-Car rental companies can take advantage of the emerging trend of clients booking vehicles online directly from the website.
-This hosted web based vehicle booking system can also be linked or added to your existing website.
-It gives your clients instant view of availability rates and instant booking confirmation.
+The Online Booking System is a complete car rental website designed for TAGLINE EXECUTIVE CABS.
+Clients can visit TAGLINE EXECUTIVE CABS website on their desktop or mobile devices and reserve the vehicle of their choice.
+TAGLINE EXECUTIVE CABS  took the advantage of the emerging trend of online taxi booking directly from the website.
+This hosted web based vehicle booking system is be intergated with website.
+It gives your clients instant view of availability rates and instant booking confirmation from the managements.
+For more information check the link. http://booking.taglinecabs.co.ke/booking.

 ![xxxx](https://user-images.githubusercontent.com/18662989/38167458-d64f78c8-353d-11e8-865f-9c3acea40fc7.PNG)
 ![bb](https://user-images.githubusercontent.com/18662989/38167459-d69912ee-353d-11e8-8744-ef296e37a781.PNG)